No products in the cart.

 There’s a glaring omission with all the Netgear mobile hotspot devices, and that’s the lack of a MicroSD Card slot.
 It might not seem like such a big deal.
 But when you can stick a load of movies on an SD card and all the family can watch them without having to put them on their own phones, it’s a big deal.
 If you have an old smartphone that you let the kids play games on, add the ability to watch movies and you have a car trip that has the potential to be unlike any previous trips.

 It’s not just for movies, of course.
 You can share any files vis the MicroSD card, as long as the receiving device can handle the file format.
 This gives the ZTE Velocity a massive advantage over the Unite Mobile 770S, there’s no doubt.

-There’s no contest, really.
+Our conclusion of the Unite Mobile 770S Vs ZTE Velocity is there’s no contest, really.
 There would have been but for the lack of the MicroSD card slot in the Unite 770S, as everything else is too close to call.
 Add to that the fact that the ZTE Velocity price tends to be a little lower than the Unite, and it starts to feel like a runaway victory.

 In defense of the Unite Mobile 770S, though, it is a fantastic device that shows how good a mobile hotspot can – and should – be.
 Yes, there’s no card slot but, if that’s not a big deal, then it’s basically a dead heat.